-Then I was like, “I’m not a perfect person to follow you.
+Then, I replied back in my thoughts, “I’m not a perfect person to follow you.
 Why are you asking me?”

 But I chose to do it.
 It wasn’t easy but I decided that it’s better to have a clear conscience.
 My new friend Patrizia “Tria” heard about this issue and she wasn’t actually there to witness it that time.

-She said, “I don’t know either but maybe this happened for a good cause and something God is trying to impress in you.”
-Then I became speechless but in a contented way.
+She said, “I don’t know either but maybe this happened for a good cause and as something God is trying to impress in you.”
+Then, I became speechless but in a contented way.